haleyelder/watchlist-dataviz/README.md

 ## JavaScript/D3
 - requested API data through dynamic calls with google sheets, cleaned/formatted data, and placed in watchlist-main.json
   - need to add dates, seasons to specify for shows
-- sorted/filterable table (); filter/sort by date watched, alphabetical, show vs movie, ratings?
+- sorted/filterable table (); filter/sort by date watched, alphabetical, show vs movie, ratings?, link to imdb page with built URL with imdbID (https://www.imdb.com/title/tt9032400/ for eternals eg)
-- dot plot chart for over time, hovering or clicking on the table will highlight the dot chart and vice versa
+- dot plot chart for over time (x axis is time, y is imdb rating? or year released) (https://observablehq.com/@d3/dot-plot or https://observablehq.com/@d3/scatterplot), hovering or clicking on the table will highlight the dot chart and vice versa
-- bubble chart groupings(https://observablehq.com/@d3/zoomable-circle-packing): genres, maybe more?
+- bubble chart groupings(https://observablehq.com/@d3/zoomable-circle-packing or https://observablehq.com/@d3/bubble-chart): genres, maybe more?
+- all in one data? inner radial is date (https://observablehq.com/@d3/radial-stacked-bar-chart-ii)